jonathanulco/laurakalbag-dot-com/content/posts/what-is-mastodon-and-why-should-i-use-it.md

 - **[How Does Mastodon Work?
 By Kev Quirk](kevq.uk/how-does-mastodon-work/)**—Introduces Mastodon with comparisons to Twitter, in case that makes it easier to understand.
 Privacy settings https://dev.glitch.social/@cassolotl/99942218361780184

+## Important: Join a small instance/your own instance

+- Why don't you (Ind.ie) make an instance we can join?

+1. Because I do not have the training/strength

+2. Because we are working away from centralisation.

 ## But all my friends/cool people/interesting discussions are on Twitter…

 Were all your friends, the cool people, and the interesting discussions on Twitter when you joined?